jelkink/ucd-prog-2025/README.md

-# ucd-prog-2025
+# Programming for Social Scientists

-Code repository used for Programming for Social Scientists module at University College Dublin
+Code repository for the 2025 class of the POL42340 Programming for Social Scientists module at University College Dublin, taught by Johan A. Dornschneider-Elkink.